devxpod/GDC/readme.md

 * GDC_NAME=<not set> - PROJECT_NAME will be set to this if no command line argument is specified for name
 * PROJECT_NAME=<set to 1st command line parameter when run-dev-container.sh is invoked> - used to suffix DEVNET_NAME, LOCALSTACK_VOLUME_DIR, DEV_CONTAINER_NAME.
 * DEV_CONTAINER_NAME=dev-1 - sets the dev container name and is prepended with PROJECT_NAME.
-* COMPOSE_BIN=docker-compose - sets method of execution for compose.
+* COMPOSE_BIN="docker compose" - sets method of execution for compose.
 Should be set to ether "docker compose" or "docker-compose"
 * ROOT_PW=ContainersRule - sets root password in container.
 * CHECK_UPDATES=yes - check for GDC updates on each login.
 * USE_WORKSPACE=yes - mounts folder from host into /workspace folder in container.
 Setting this option to "no" is useful if you only want to use tools inside the container and not interact with a project.